 Using the New RDA Toolkit to Catalog Music

-This three-part webinar will cover the MLA Best Practices for Cataloging using RDA and MARC21 in the new RDA Toolkit.
-The first session introduces the MLA Best Practices, including a comparison of the Best Practices in the original and new Toolkits and an overview of notable changes and differences.
-It explains how to navigate and interpret the Best Practices and how they interact with LC-PCC PS.
-The second webinar covers tools for use alongside the Best Practices, including the MLA RDA Application Profile, external RDA guidance documentation, and other pertinent MLA cataloging documents.
-The third session illustrates using the new Toolkit, Best Practices, and associated documentation to catalog scores and audio recordings.
+This two-part webinar will cover the MLA Best Practices for Cataloging using RDA and MARC21 in the new RDA Toolkit.
+The first session will explore how the MLA Best Practices and other guidance documentation interact with the new Toolkit.
+It will explain how to navigate and interpret the Best Practices, how they interact with LC-PCC PS, and how to use both in conjunction with the RDA instructions.
+The second webinar provides practical application examples of using the new Toolkit, Best Practices, and associated documentation to catalog scores and audio recordings.

 After this event, participants will be able to:

-Keith Knop is the head of the music cataloging section of the University of Georgia Libraries and is currently chair of the Content Standards Subcommittee of MLA's Cataloging and Metadata Committee.
-He has previously taught workshops on cataloging audio and video materials, and in 2019 taught a course in music cataloging for the University at Buffalo.
-Prior to coming to UGA he was associate music cataloger at Florida State University's Warren D. Allen Music Library for ten years.
-In addition to the MLIS, he holds a Ph.D. in musicology from Florida State.
+Keith Knop is the head of the music cataloging section of the University of Georgia Libraries and incoming chair the MLA’s Cataloging and Metadata Committee.
+From 2020-2024 he was chair of the MLA Content Standards Subcommittee, which oversaw the migration of the MLA Best Practices into the new RDA Toolkit.
+He has previously taught workshops on cataloging audio and video materials and has taught a course in music cataloging for the University at Buffalo once every two years since 2019.
+Prior to coming to UGA, he was associate music cataloger at Florida State University's Warren D. Allen Music Library for ten years.
+In addition to an MLIS, he holds a Ph.D. in musicology from Florida State.

 This event will be hosted in Zoom.
 Automatic captions will be enabled for this event.
 This event will be recorded, and registrants will receive access to the recording within a day after the event ends.